stasbaz/friendly_parakeet/README.md

 This password generator can create random strong password for, based on your whims.

+## Installation

+There is a link for deployed application https://stasbaz.github.io/password_generator/

 ## How to Use

 - Open the password generator application in your web browser.